bradfrost/atomic-design/chapter-1.md

 By making a style guide a cornerstone of your workflow (which we'll detail in chapter 4), **designers and developers are forced to think about how their decisions affect the broader design system**.
 It becomes harder to go rogue and becomes easier to think of the greater good.
 And this is exactly where you want team members to be.

-A style guide provides a <span class="editor">home</span> for each discipline to contribute their respective considerations and concerns for patterns.
-By collecting all these considerations under <span class="editor">one roof</span>, the style guide becomes a hub for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.
+A style guide provides a home for each discipline to contribute their respective considerations and concerns for patterns.
+By collecting all these considerations under one roof, the style guide becomes a hub for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.

 ### Testing, testing, 1-2-3
 The homepage is broken, you say?
 Well, what exactly is breaking it?

 The ability to pull an interface apart into its component pieces makes testing a lot easier.
-A style guide allows you to view interface patterns in isolation, allowing developers to <span class="editor">zero in</span> on what's causing errors, browser inconsistencies, or performance issues.
+A style guide allows you to view interface patterns in isolation, allowing developers to zero in on what's causing errors, browser inconsistencies, or performance issues.

 <div class="editor">
 {% capture m %}